Yuan dynasty: Military conquests and campaigns

 In 1276 Kublai captured the Song capital of Hangzhou (杭州), the wealthiest city of China, after the surrender of the Southern Song Han Chinese Emperor Gong of Song.
 Emperor Gong was married off to a Mongol princess of the royal Borjigin family of the Yuan dynasty.
 Song loyalists escaped from the capital and enthroned a young child as Emperor Bing of Song, who was Emperor Gong's younger brother.
 The Yuan forces commanded by Han Chinese General Zhang Hongfan led a predominantly Han navy to defeat the Song loyalists at the battle of Yamen in 1279.
 The last Song emperor drowned, bringing an end to the Song dynasty.
 The conquest of the Song reunited northern and southern China for the first time in three hundred years.

 The Yuan dynasty created the "Han Army" (漢軍) out of defected Jin troops and an army of defected Song troops called the "Newly Submitted Army" (新附軍).

 Kublai's government faced financial difficulties after 1279.
 Wars and construction projects had drained the Mongol treasury.
 Efforts to raise and collect tax revenues were plagued by corruption and political scandals.
 Mishandled military expeditions followed the financial problems.
 Kublai's second invasion of Japan in 1281 failed because of an inauspicious typhoon.
 Kublai botched his campaigns against Annam, Champa, and Java, but won a Pyrrhic victory against Burma.
 The expeditions were hampered by disease, an inhospitable climate, and a tropical terrain unsuitable for the mounted warfare of the Mongols.
 The Trần dynasty which ruled Annam (Đại Việt) defeated the Mongols at the Battle of Bạch Đằng (1288).
 Annam, Burma, and Champa recognized Mongol hegemony and established tributary relations with the Yuan dynasty.

 Internal strife threatened Kublai within his empire.
 Kublai Khan suppressed rebellions challenging his rule in Tibet and the northeast.
-His favorite wife died in 1281 and so did his chosen heir in 1285.
+His favourite wife died in 1281 and so did his chosen heir in 1285.
 Kublai grew despondent and retreated from his duties as emperor.
 He fell ill in 1293, and died on 18 February 1294.